 Currently, there are no set guidelines for the treatment and management of CRPS 1.
 However, a team of doctors, physiotherapists, and occupational therapists can work together to design a treatment plan for each individual.

-A doctor may recommend treating CRPS 1 with one or more drugs.
-Some of these drugs may include:
+A doctor may recommend treating CRPS 1 with

 - oral corticosteroids